What Is Regression Testing?

 The Future of Regression Testing

 With the fast pace advancement in technology the tools for testing the tools holds a very bright future.
-With advancement in technology, the need for regression testing will increase and the technique for performing regression testing will evolve as well.
+With the advancement in technology, the need for regression testing will increase and the technique for performing regression testing will evolve as well.
 There is some factor which will greatly impact the future of regression testing and the future of software testing as well.

-This is a very fascinating topic and everybody is aware of the artificial intelligence.
+This is a very fascinating topic and everybody is aware of artificial intelligence.
 The most amazing things about artificial intelligence are that everyone knows about this topic but at the same time, they don’t know about this topic.
 This is a rhetorical statement but it’s very true.

 With the advancements of artificial intelligence, the regression testing technique will improve significantly.
-As many processes which are involved in regression testing can be automated so a lot of resources and efforts can be saved.
+As many processes that are involved in regression testing can be automated so a lot of resources and efforts can be saved.

 The process of regression testing will be more effective and less time consuming and one of the best things is that the regression testing can be performed after every small modification in software with the help of artificial intelligence hence the software will be completely bug-free.

-QA as a Service
+QA As A Service

 You might be aware of software as a service (SaaS) and platform as a service (PaaS).
 Nowadays Quality Assurance as a Service has become popular and it has a huge impact on the future of not only regression testing but every other software testing as well.